hwelsters/wisdom-of-crowd-llm/README.md

 | 3 | 4 | 5 |
 | 6 | 0 | 6 |

-The majority solution will be
+The following majority solution will be created:
 | Solution |
 | --- |
 | 1 |
 | 6 |

-Since both 1 and 6 appear 2 times where 2 > 3 / 2 where 3 is the number of sample solutions.
+Since both 1 and 6 appear 2 times where `2 times` and `2 > 3 / 2 = 1.5`

-This method only selects the numbers that appear the majority of the time. (majority = greater than half the time. ) However, this method lacks real-world use-case especially in cases where an explanation is needed.
+However, this method lacks real-world use-case especially in cases where an explanation is needed.

 As such, we later propose a method whereby we instead elect a response using various methods to do so.